The-Ronin-Project/infx-internal-tools/README.md

 We recommend splitting integration tests and unit tests into separate directories.
 Code coverage should be calculated using integration tests.

-Our current structure calls for tests to be outside of the app at the top level of the directory.
+Our current structure calls for tests to be outside the app at the top level of the directory.
 Pytest will discover them.

 ### Setting up a dev environment